PDF files are convenient to view and share but not so convenient if you want to deal with them on your Mac.

-But if those PDF files contain tables and numbers that you want to copy and use, Preview won't be that convenient.
-That's why you may want to convert those PDFs into Excel spreadsheets.
+But if those PDF files contain tables and numbers that you want to copy and use, Preview isn’t that useful.

-In this article, we'll be showing you 4 different methods to convert a PDF document into an Excel spreadsheet on a Mac.
-Even if your PDF files are scanned versions (basically images that won't allow direct copy and paste), you can still use some of the methods below to handle the files.
+Even if your PDF files are scanned versions that won’t allow direct copy and paste, you can still use some of the methods below to handle the files.

 Best to use when: you only need to convert a few PDFs, and the files do not contain sensitive business data.